Connect with us

 El Mizouni also reckons he could not have two better role models to learn about the finer points of midfield play than his current manager and captain.

-Boss Wellens made just under 700 professional appearances – including more than a third at Championship level – while 37-year-old skipper Darren Pratley has previously played topflight football for Fulham and Bolton and, prior to this weekend, in his 20th season as a pro, had started every O's league game – with El Mizouni alongside him in the engine room for all but two.
+Boss Wellens made just under 700 professional appearances – including more than a third at Championship level – while 37-year-old skipper Darren Pratley has previously played topflight for and Bolton and, prior to this weekend, in his 20th season as a pro, had started every O’s league game – with El Mizouni alongside him in the engine room for all but two.

 He said: “Prats gives me so much guidance and always communicates with me on and off the pitch.
 “He’s a great guy to work with and always there to help young people.
 He’s also still running, playing every game and is very fit at 37.